learnlatex/learnlatex.github.io/en/help.md

 You can see an example of a comment being used to specify LuaLaTeX in [some of the examples on this site](more-14).

+If `platex` or `uplatex` is specified; then the `dvipdfmx` program is also used to produce the PDF result from the DVI file that these variants generate.

 ---